List of Soccer Statistics

 Goals For (GF)

 Goals for is a stat for the team as a whole.
 It depicts how many goals the team has scored throughout a certain competition.
-These stats are often recorded during league play, and can be important for tie breaking situations.
+These stats are often recorded during league play and can be important for tie-breaking situations.

 Goals Allowed (GA)

 This stat shows how many minutes a player has been involved in the game.
-This is most often recorded as a game by game statistic, and can be used when teams are looking to see if any of their players need rest.
+This is most often recorded as a game-by-game statistic and can be used when teams are looking to see if any of their players need rest.

-Fouls are recorded on both a team basis and individual basis.
+Fouls are recorded on both a team basis and an individual basis.
 A foul occurs when a player pushes, grabs, or incorrectly tackles an opposing player.
 A foul can end in one of three ways; no card, a yellow card, or a red card.

 Yellow Cards (YC)

 Yellow cards are shown when a player makes an inappropriate challenge or tackle.
 The color yellow signifies a warning to the player.
 If the player continues to play recklessly, they may receive another yellow card, which automatically results in a red card.

 Red Cards (RC)

 While these cards are somewhat rare in soccer, they result in immediate disqualification.
 This happens when a player receives a second yellow card, makes a particularly bad challenge, or injures a player.
 Players are not the only people who can get a red card; coaches and players on the bench can be assessed a red for inappropriate behavior.
 Red cards are important to record because sometimes a player will get suspended for future games after getting a red card.